Your privacy is important to us. We promise to protect your privacy and treat the information you give us as confidential.

 Device Identification technologies assign a unique identifier to a user's computer to identify and track the computer.
-We do not use Device identification (also known as machine id or digital fingerprinting) technology to collect Personal Information or track the online activities of computer users.
+Angus Reid Forum does not use Device identification (also known as machine id or digital fingerprinting) technology to collect Personal Information or track the online activities of computer users.
 We use the technology to assist our clients in ensuring the integrity of survey results.
 The technology analyses information and data obtained from your computer's web browser and from other publicly available data points, including for example the technical settings of your computer, the characteristics of your computer, and your computer's IP address.
 This data is used to create a unique identifier assigned to your computer.
 The unique identifier is an alpha-numeric id which we retain.
 We do not retain the information analysed by the technology to create the unique identifier.
 The technology does not disrupt or interfere with your use or control of your computer and it does not alter, modify or change the settings or functionality of your computer.

 In furtherance of our efforts to assist clients in protecting and ensuring the integrity of survey results, we:

 - may link or associate your unique identifier to you and any of the information you provide to us;